D: £5k-£10k

 David is an adept after dinner speaker, whose constant pursuit of Lance Armstrong and inability to give up on the truth is unfalteringly admirable.
 He tells his tale with passion, conviction and a resounding determination that the truth will always win.

-For further information or to book David Walsh please call us on +44 (0)20 7607 7070 or use the contact form:
+To learn more or to book David Walsh call us on

 What people said about David Walsh